dhellmann/pymotw-3/source/glob/index.rst

 ============

-The examples in this section assume the following test files are present in the current working directory:
+The examples in this section assume the following test files are present in the current working directory.

 .. {{{cog
 .. from paver.path import path